-Property taxes are charges that the government levies that correspond to what you own, instead of what you earn or spend.
+Property taxes are taxes that the government levies based upon the value of what you own, instead of what you earn or spend.
 Homes and other real estate are frequently taxed, but real estate taxes aren't the only types of property tax.
 Many jurisdictions also levy property taxes on personal property like cars or even business assets like machinery.

 Property taxes are sometimes called millage taxes because they are frequently charged on a "per mill basis."
 A mill rate is equal to a rate per thousand dollars.
 For example, a mill rate of $10 per $1000 of value would lead to $5,500 in property taxes on a $550,000 house.